 - The houseboat takes diesel to run the 22 kva Omar generator, the largest generator we know of on any hire/drive houseboat on the Murray River.

 - It is very economical, and on a two-week trip from Renmark, we used 16-20 litres an hour.
-We will record how much diesel is used for hiring/driving in order to provide an average diesel consumption.
-The diesel is filled on the starboard bow side of the boat and requires a 1 m extension piece to be connected to provide the required head of pressure to fill the tanks.
+We will record how much diesel is used for hiring/driving to provide an average diesel consumption.
+The diesel is filled on the starboard bow side of the boat and requires a 1m extension piece to be connected to provide the required head of pressure to fill the tanks.

 - Wow Factor had one guest that used 570 litres of fuel in 18 hours of the return journey from Riverglen to Mannum.
-That was 32 litres per hour and they only had 1 hour left before they ran out of fuel.
-This instance would suggest that this guest was travelling with high RPM on a return trip to Mannum.
+That was 32 litres per hour, and they only had 1 hour left before they ran out of fuel.
+This instance would suggest that this guest travelled with a high RPM on a return trip to Mannum.
 They could have refuelled at Mannum Waters or Long Island Marina on the way back to Riverglen Marina but chose not to.

 Returning the boat

 - On your last day, Wow Factor must be returned to Riverglen by 10 AM (ACDT).
 All your belongings and you must be off the Wow Factor before this time.

 - The Wow Factor must be returned as tidy and clean as it was at the start of the hire.

 - If Wow Factor is not returned on time, it can interfere with the next guest’s booking, including the fact that they cannot leave the marina after their show out to start their holiday.
 We will need to compensate them with 25% of the daily rate for their stay in the marina overnight, which will come from the guest who returned the boat late.
 In addition, we need to compensate the Wow Houseboats staff at $250 per hour, which will also come from the bond.